Qalthos/blog/content/FOSS@RIT/deploying-mediagoblin.rst

 The socket still needs to be defined with the command, though, with ``./lazyserver.sh --socket 127.0.0.1:26543`` or whatever socket you are using.

-As a side note, this also allows us to use your system's uWSGI `emporer`_ to manage brining up the uWSGI process for you.
-If you are running `celery as a seperate process`_, this still needs to be done somehow, but otherwise (or if you've kept ``CELERY_ALWAYS_EAGER=true``), then MediaGoblin should be managed automatically.
+As a side note, this also allows us to use your system's uWSGI `emperor`_ to manage bringing up the uWSGI process for you.
+If you are running `celery as a separate process`_, this still needs to be done somehow, but otherwise (or if you've kept ``CELERY_ALWAYS_EAGER=true``), then MediaGoblin should be managed automatically.
 This is the format I eventually settled upon, using the following uWSGI ini file::